 The baby was not harmed and was returned to the home where the parents were shocked to learn their child had crawled out of the house through an open exterior door.

-Unfortunately, in this day and age, there will be those who will shame parents for allowing such an event to occur.
+There will be those who will shame the parents of this baby for allowing such an event to occur.

-Most often in these situations, parents feel bad enough and do not need comments suggesting they are bad parents.
+Most often in these situations, parents feel bad enough and do not need comments to suggest they are bad parents.

-Surely, there can be exceptions to this; however, suggesting a parent is negligent should be determined based on the circumstances surrounding the incident.
+Surely, there are exceptions; however, suggesting a parent is negligent should be determined based on the circumstances surrounding the incident.